“If you want your company to be known as a leader, the leader of your company has to be known”.

 - Phase VII: Executive Visibility NPS (quantitative)

-Procedure: Executive Communication’s Coaching Sessions.
+Delivery Method: Executive Communication’s Coaching Sessions.